aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

    The Jupyter Notebook is running at: http://localhost:8888/
 ```

-Via youor browser, connect to the specified URL and process the notebook.
+Via the browser, connect to the specified URL and process the notebook.

 ## Customizing the Workflow

-The NIM offers a number of customization  option.
+The NIM offers a number of customization options.
 Detail on those can be found here (*** NEED LINK).

 <br>